 - 1. The faculty member must report all incidents to the chair of the department. - 2.
 The faculty member, in consultation with the chair, will determine the course of action to be followed.
-This may include: - assigning a failing grade on the assignment - assigning a lower final course grade - failing the student in the course - other penalties appropriate to the violation - 3.
-The faculty member, after making a decision, must notify the Director of Student Life and Judicial Affairs and Vice President of Student Services of the violation and the penalty imposed. - 4.
-The student has the right to appeal the decision of the faculty member by writing to the appropriate Department Head and then to the Academic Vice President.
+This may include: - · assigning a failing grade on the assignment - assigning a lower final course grade - failing the student in the course - other penalties appropriate to the violation - 3.
+The faculty member, after making a decision, must notify the Director of Student Life and Judicial Affairs and Vice President of Student Services of the violation and the penalty imposed.